typelevel/Laika/docs/src/05-extending-laika/01-overview.md

 * [Overriding Renderers], a hook into phase 4 that allows to override the rendered output for specific AST nodes.

-There are two further hooks that drive more low-level functionality:
+There are three further hooks that drive more low-level functionality:

 * The `docTypeMatcher` property in `ExtensionBundle` controls how a virtual path is used to determine the document type (e.g. markup document vs. template vs. configuration file).

+* The `pathTranslator` property in `ExtensionBundle` controls how a virtual path is translated to the corresponding output path.
+  The internal path translator deals with aspects like applying the suffix for the output format or modifying the path for versioned documents.
+  An extension can perform additional translations either before or after delegating to the built-in translator.

 * The `slugBuilder` property in `ExtensionBundle` controls how the text from a section headline is translated to a slug for element ids.